Your Guide To Cord Blood Banking

 How does cord blood help treat diseases?

-Over the past two decades, cord blood has been approved by the U.S. Food and Drug Administration (FDA) for treatment of over 80 diseases, including leukemia, lymphoma and anemia.
+Over the past two decades, cord blood has been approved by the FDA for treatment of over 80 diseases, including leukemia, lymphoma and anemia.
 Cord blood can be used in treating nearly 80 diseases, including a wide range of cancers, metabolic disorders, immune and blood-related diseases, genetic diseases, and blood disorders.
 With a cord blood transplant, the stem cells are infused into the patient’s bloodstream where they are used to treat these medical conditions.

-For these reasons, and because i conceived via donor egg, I chose to do cord blood banking for my twins, and I encourage others to strongly consider it for their family as well.
-It is a decision you need to make before the day of delivery.
+For these reasons, and because I conceived via donor egg, I chose to do cord blood banking for my twins.
+I encourage others to strongly consider it for their family as well.
+It is a decision you need to make before the day of delivery

 Cord blood banking costs